Multi-layered characterization of hot stellar systems with confidence: Characterization of HSS

 \subsubsection{The initial clustering phase}

-We performed $G$-component $t$MMBC, for $G \in \{1, 2,\ldots,9\}$ on $M_s$, $R_e$ and the $M_s/L_\nu$, all on the $\log_{10}$-scale, of the 13456 HSS.
-Figure \ref{fig:bic-hss} indicates that a eight-component $t$MMBC provides a optimal fit as per BIC.
-The 8-component $t$MMBC solution was better, as per BIC, than the optimal GMMBC solution.
-Our results here are different from that of \citet{chattopadhyayandkarmakar13} who, upon using $k$-means with the Jump statistic~\citep{sugarandjames03}, found five groups when excluding the candidate GCs of \citet{jordanetal08} and four groups on the entire HSS dataset.
+We performed $G$-component $t$MMBC, for $G \in \{1, 2,\ldots,9\}$ on $M_s$, $R_e$ and the $M_s/L_\nu$, all in the $\log_{10}$-scale, of the 13456 HSS.
+Figure \ref{fig:bic-hss} indicates that a eight-component $t$MMBC provides an optimal fit, as per BIC.
+The eight-component $t$MMBC solution was better, as per BIC, than the optimal GMMBC solution.
+Our results here are different from that of \citet{chattopadhyayandkarmakar13} who, upon using $k$-means with the Jump statistic~\citep{sugarandjames03}, found five groups when excluding the candidate GCs of \citet{jordanetal08} and four groups on the full HSS dataset.

 Figure \ref{fig:hss-overlap} shows the pairwise overlaps of the eight groups obtained using $t$MMBC.
 A 3D scatterplot of the eight $t$MMBC groups is also provided in Figure \ref{fig:scatter:all}.
-Since $t$MMBC assumes ellipsoidally dispersed groups (with fatter tails) some of the groups exhibit substantial overlap (Figure \ref{fig:hss-overlap}).
-These large overlap values points to the possibility of complex group structure in the dataset that is not accounted for using $t$MMBC or GMMBC or $k$-means of \citet{chattopadhyayandkarmakar13}.
-We therefore explore if we can employ our algorithm to reveal this complex structure.
+Table~\ref{hss:mean:8} provides the group means and standard deviations for the eight groups.
+The composition of the eight groups in terms of the different kinds of stellar objects are in Table~\ref{hss:or:type}.
+Since $t$MMBC assumes ellipsoidally-dispersed groups (with fatter tails) some of the groups exhibit substantial overlap (Figure \ref{fig:hss-overlap}).
+These large overlap values point to the possibility of complex group structure in the data that is not accounted for by using $t$MMBC (or GMMBC).
+We therefore explore if we can use our algorithm to reveal this complex structure.